Para español, seleccione de la lista

 During World War II, many items used every day were rationed so that there were enough supplies for the war.
 Posters were distributed around the country to encourage people to buy war bonds and conserve food, clothing, and gasoline.
 These posters also persuaded women to join the military as nurses or to work in factories.

-Your task for this Web Quest is to study posters from World War II to find out how the U.S. motivated citizens to support the war.
+Your task for this Free Play is to study posters from World War II to find out how the U.S. motivated citizens to support the war.

 Directions

-What role did women have during this time?
+3. What role did women have in supporting the war effort?

 Math Game